-PCA owns approximately 800,000 acres of timberland and has the rights to cut the wood from an additional 150,000 acres through long term lease agreements.
+PCA currently owns approximately 540,000 acres of timberland and has the rights to cut the wood from an additional 150,000 acres through long term lease agreements.
 Over 90% of our wood supply is within 100 miles of our mill sites.
 This close proximity minimizes handling and transportation costs and ensures us a reliable supply of wood fiber.
-We are considering the sale of a significant portion of our timberland.
-The proceeds from any sale would be used to pay down debt.
-The timberland we are likely to sell is located in geographic areas where we feel we can adequately satisfy our wood requirements by purchasing wood from third parties or by entering into supply agreements with the purchasers of our timberland.
+We have recently sold 260,000 acres of our timberland and have agreed to sell an additional 145,000 acres of our timberland.
+The proceeds from these sales have been and will be used to pay down debt.
+The timberland we have sold and have agreed to sell is located in geographic areas where we feel we can adequately satisfy our wood requirements by purchasing wood from third parties or by entering into supply agreements with the purchasers of our timberland.